-Location: Estevan, SK
+Where: Estevan, SK

-Fuel source: Coal, Coal with CCS
+Fuel source: Coal, Coal with Carbon Capture and Storage (CCS)

-Carbon Capture (CCS)
+Carbon Capture and Storage (CCS)

 In 2014, the Boundary Dam Carbon Capture Project transformed the energy landscape.
 The Power Station near Estevan, Saskatchewan, turned Unit #3 into a reliable 120 MW producer of base-load power.

 CCS technology can reduce up to 90% of greenhouse gas emissions from Unit 3.
 Since operations began, CCS prevented more than 4-million tonnes of CO2 entering the atmosphere.
 That's equal to taking 1-million vehicles off the road for a year.